We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 The end product may look like this:

-• Awarded Top Sales Consultant in the territory for two straight quarters and numerous other recognition for helping drive the business, with over $70,000 worth of merchandise sold in the top-performing quarter at Best Buy.
+– Awarded Top Sales Consultant in the territory for two straight quarters and numerous other recognitions for helping drive the business, with over $70,000 worth of merchandise sold in the top-performing quarter at Best Buy.

 He seamlessly intertwines his own achievements with the attributes that make up a top sales performer.

-Awarded Top Sales Consultant in the territory for two straight quarters and numerous other recognition for helping drive the business.
+Awarded Top Sales Consultant in the territory for two straight quarters and numerous other recognitions for helping drive the business.

 • Goal-orientedness.
-In order to drive sales to such a high level, he must have set exceedingly high goals for himself and made a valiant effort to achieve them
+To drive sales to such a high level, he must have set exceedingly high goals for himself and made a valiant effort to achieve them.

 Keeping what hiring managers are looking for front-of-mind can help you tailor your cover letter in a way that lands you an interview.